 The European Commission promoted the SSDC between the representatives of the European trade unions and employers' organisations as an instrument for better governance and for social and economic reforms.

-The sectoral social dialogue committees consist of a maximum of 64 representatives of the social partners, comprising an equal number of employers' and workers' representatives.
+The sectoral social dialogue committees consist of a maximum of 66 representatives of the social partners, comprising an equal number of employers' and workers' representatives.
 They are chaired either by a representative of the social partners or, at their request, by the representative of the Commission, who, in all cases, provides the secretariat for the committees.

 Each committee adopts its own rules of procedure, and holds at least one plenary meeting per year, dealing with more specific questions at meetings of enlarged secretariats or restricted working parties.
-The task of preparing meetings, agenda-setting and follow-up is most frequently delegated to the respective secretariats of the social partners, together with the Commission.
+The task of preparing meetings, agenda-setting and follow-up is delegated to the respective secretariats of the social partners, together with the Commission.